cadence-workflow/cadence-samples/cmd/samples/advanced/autoscaling-monitoring/README.md

 ## Testing

-The sample includes comprehensive unit tests for the configuration loading functionality:
+The sample includes unit tests for the configuration loading functionality.
+Run these tests if you make any changes to the config:

 ### Running Tests
 ```bash